Machine Name: Object

 Now we Create an account to get access.

-Let’s try to abuse some functionality in jenkins to get a foothold on the machine.
-We can use the following resource to test jenkins.
+Let’s try to abuse some functionality in Jenkins to get a foothold on the machine.
+We can use the following resource to test Jenkins.

 Getting Foothold by Abusing Jenkins

-We have permission to create new job in the Jenkins server.
-We can try to add a “Build Triggers” in our newly created job to run a “Windows Batch Script”.
+We have permission to create a new job in the Jenkins server.
+We can try to add “Build Triggers” in our newly created job to run a “Windows Batch Script”.

 Adding build triggers to the created job.

-When we try to Build the project in the GUI mode the project wont build.
+When we try to Build the project in the GUI mode, the project won’t build.
 As the current user doesn’t have any permission to build it.

 We Can try to build it using API.

-First we create a API token.
+First, we create an API token.

 Now we try to run the job using the API.